BA (Hons) Level 8 Degree in Integrative Counselling and Psychotherapy

 Introduction

-Our four-year BA (Hons) in Integrative Counselling and Psychotherapy is now accepting applications for the September 2020 intake.
+Our four year BSc (Hons) in Integrative Counselling and Psychotherapy is now accepting applications for the September 2024 intake.
 This innovative programme is validated by QQI and accredited by IACP, Ireland’s largest professional body.
 With a seamless transition from theory to practice, graduates of this programme are perfectly placed to pursue an enriching and fulfilling career as a therapist in the helping professions.

 At IICP, we desire to contribute a community dimension to the development of mental health care and counselling through the use of a practical, cutting-edge and integrative model, which forms the basis for this pioneering and innovative programme.
 We consider that training in counselling and psychotherapy is an inter-disciplinary endeavour, a combination of art and science to include, amongst others, the disciplines of philosophy, psychology, sociology and anthropology.
 IICP’s core philosophical ethos, which offers a theoretical framework encompassing humanistic-existential, cognitive-behavioural and multicultural psychotherapeutic models, is a contemporary integrative framework.